hacks-guide/Guide-WiiU/docs/extras/virtual-console-injects.md

 1. Extract WUP Installer GX2 to the root of your SD card.
 1. Install the inject using the WUP Installer to either your NAND or a Wii U formatted USB.

+!> Remember to run CFW before installing using WUP Installer.
+Every time you would like to play your virtual console inject, you must run your CFW!